 Rotating your tires isn't as simple as it might sound.
 There are specific tire rotation patterns that should be followed, based on these factors:

-Non-directional tires, same size and offset on front and rear: The Tire and Rim Association has identified three main rotation patterns that can be used for most vehicles in this scenario.
+The Tire and Rim Association has identified three main rotation patterns that can be used for most vehicles in this scenario.

 This pattern is used for front-wheel drive vehicles.
 The front tires move straight back to the rear, and the rear tires move to the opposite sides of the front axle.